 But if you can get approved for both a loan and a lease, then the choice becomes harder.
 Even with the added costs that come with a low credit score, that lease might still be cheaper than the payments on a car loan.

 Does that mean a lease is better?
 Not necessarily.

 “While buying a car for the long term can very well be more expensive, it’s easier to take out a loan than it is to lease on a bad credit score,” says Borghese.
 After the loan is paid off, the driver will no longer have the burden of monthly payments on the car.
 This can help the person with a low score do better in the future.”

 Remember: leasing a car means you’ll always be making payments.
-There are many benefits to owning your car outright, and freeing up space in your monthly budget is definitely one of them
+There are many benefits to owning your car outright, and freeing up space in your monthly budget may be one of them

 “All in all, a car can be expensive either way,” says Borghese, “but being able to pay what is owed is important to car dealers.
 If one is burdened with bad credit, they can always check out all the less expensive used car options and go from there.”

 Sophia Borghese has been researching and writing about cars as a consultant for Superior Honda since she moved to New Orleans from Ohio.
 She enjoys learning about new strides in the automotive industry and is excited about the future of car dealerships.
 As a small car lover, she gets excited about new sedans and hybrid cars on the market.

 Subscribe to our newsletter for the latest from the OppLoans blog.